alteryx/ayx-developer-sdk/README.md

 > :information_source: You will need to close and re-open your terminal after running this script.

 ## Additional Reading
-Additional reading can be found within the [Documentation](./docs/index.md).
+Additional reading can be found within the `docs` directory found within [releases](https://github.com/alteryx/ayx-developer-sdk/releases).

 ## License
 [LICENSE](LICENSE.txt)